MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/test-nested-tabs.md

 # [Linux](#tab/linux/azure-powershell)

-Do something in the Azure PowerShell when in Windows ...
+Do something in the Azure PowerShell when in Linux ...

 # [Windows](#tab/windows/azure-powershell)

-Do something in the Azure PowerShell when in Linux ...
+Do something in the Azure PowerShell when in Windows...

 ---